Exscientia/molflux/docs/source/pages/metrics/basic_usage.md

 ## Browsing

-First, lets' have a look at what metrics are available for use.
+First, we'll review which metrics are available for use.
 These are conveniently categorised (for example, into ``regression``, ``classification``, etc.).
 To view what's available you can do

 ```{code-cell} ipython3